 I'm Jamie Tubbs, the artist behind PGR.
 My work is experimenting with materials using sustainable practices while creating both functional and non-functional fiber tapestries.
 My love for textiles and repurposing came from my matriarchs- Nancy, Barbara, Josetta, Clara.
 These women were quilters, seamstresses, knitters, crocheters, and expert zero wasters.
 I began this work with a desire to make textural, large scale artwork for interior design.
-Initial works expressed my point of view that fiber and textile works are art, that repurposing and sustainability are viable techniques, and my love for exaggerated scale and texture in interior design.
-My intuitive work has now evolved to express other parts of my world and experience including motherhood, feminism, and social issues.
+Initial works expressed my point of view that fiber and textile works are an art, that repurposing and sustainability are viable artistic techniques, and with a love for exaggerated scale and texture in interior design.
+My intuitive work has now evolved to express other parts of my world and experience including motherhood, feminism, spirituality and social issues.

 Questions I Often Receive